skylinejs/skyline/apps/docs/docs/caching.md

 ## Error handling

 Caching is fully optional, so the cache should never cause a failure in production.
 At least we should be able to configure it to do so.

+- Document BigInt what is necessary for stringify/ parse